Loading...

 Portion Control

-Reduce the portion size of cooked rice and dal to manage the impact on your blood glucose levels.
-Consider using a smaller plate to help with portion control.
+Reduce the portion sizes of rice and dal.
+Consider using a smaller plate to help manage portions visually.

 Mix Whole Grains

-Engage in light physical activity such as a short walk after meals to help your body use up the glucose more effectively.
+Engage in light physical activity such as walking for 10-15 minutes after meals to help lower post-meal blood sugar levels.

 healthspan-mbl